uxlfoundation/oneapi-construction-kit/doc/overview/runtime/driver-requirements.rst

 Device Queries
 --------------

-ComputeAorta needs to report information about device resources to the final application user.
-For this purpose, ComputeAorta has the following requirements for queries that can be made to the driver.
+oneAPI Construction Kit needs to report information about device resources to the final application user.
+For this purpose, the oneAPI Construction Kit has the following requirements for queries that can be made to the driver.

 .. important::
   When only a single process may access the device the query values can be hard-coded and there are no requirements on the driver.
-However, for the multi-process case where resources are shared, ComputeAorta will have to be able to be query the device driver.
+However, for the multi-process case where resources are shared, the oneAPI Construction Kit will have to be able to be query the device driver.

 .. seealso::
   For the OpenCL API, queries are used to implement the function